dallongo/pySRD9c/pyinstaller/README.md

 * Sector 3 Studios - for making a great sim and open-sourcing the sample implementation of their shared memory structure
 * 'Mr. Belowski' - for making Crew Chief and helping me out with some of the calculations and structures
 * ISI - for creating rFactor 1 and the gMotor engine
-* Reiza Studios - for making the amazing Stock Car Extreme/Automobilista sims
+* Reiza Studios - for making the amazing Stock Car Extreme/Automobilista/Formula Truck/Copa Petrobras de Marcas sims